 Leaders are often going through life at a high speed and encouraging others is usually not something that comes naturally to them.
 I have worked hard to improve in this area but have to be very intentional in order to avoid falling back into the cycle of simply finding problems and fixing them without stopping to consider this universal need.
 I find that the more pressure I’m under, the less encouraging I tend to be.
 Perhaps you can relate.

 Even though I struggled with being an encourager early in my leadership journey, I still needed encouragement just like everyone else.
 I even expected encouragement from my wife, from my employees–and was angry if I didn’t get it!
-As the leader, should have been showing the way, encouraging those around me at every opportunity.
+As the leader, I should have been showing the way, encouraging those around me at every opportunity.

 So if we know the need for encouragement is universal and we know that it is our job as Extreme Leaders to be a consistent source of encouragement, how do we do it?
 As with all parts of leadership, it’s a process, but I’d like to give you three takeaways today that I believe will help you in your quest to influence through encouragement.